snitch-ids/snitch/README.md

 Requirements
 ------------

+First, make sure that you have the [rust compiler](https://www.rust-lang.org/tools/install) installed.

-This is work in progress that requires `rust nightly` features:
+`Snitch` is work in progress that requires `rust nightly` features:

 ```
 rustup default nightly